-The purpose of the Parent Association (all parents in the school) and Parent Council (the governing body of the PA) is to foster a healthy creative energy and environment, which supports all members of the school community allowing the life of the school to be warm and inviting to all of its members.
-The Parent Council works with and is served by the Director of Development.
+The purpose of the Parent Action Council (all parents in the school) and Parent Council (the governing body of the PAC) is to foster a healthy creative energy and environment, which supports all members of the school community allowing the life of the school to be warm and inviting to all of its members.
+The Parent Council works with and is served by the Director of Advancement.

 The Parent Council facilitates all fundraising activities and aims to create a social network of Whistler Waldorf parents through our many events.
 To assist with the ongoing development of the school, we conduct several fundraising initiatives during the year and support a variety of “fun-raising” and parent enrichment activities.